 Bula from Fiji!

 When the wake-up call came at 3:45am, I was not happy.
 But, I quickly remembered that I was getting up at that ungodly hour to catch a flight to Fiji and somehow that made it inherently more bearable.

-The flight from Auckland to Nadi Fiji was a short 3 hours (at this point in the trip that seems short) and when we flew in over the crystal blue waters of the barrier reefs surrounding Fiji, I began to fully appreciate the brilliance of making this my last stop.
+The flight from Auckland to Nadi, Fiji was a short 3 hours (at this point in the trip that seems short).
+When we flew in over the crystal blue waters of the barrier reefs surrounding Fiji, I began to fully appreciate the brilliance of making this my last stop.

 I had originally decided to skip Fiji after finding that the hotel prices were upwards of $400 a night for the places I wanted to stay.
 However, in early December, the tiny island nation of Fiji made international news when its government was overthrown in a military coup.
 Tourists were evacuated off the islands and the tourism industry took a major hit.

-Now, I realize most people would avoid a destination for a while after this type of event, but to me it just reeked of opportunity.
+Now, I realize most people would avoid a destination for a while after this type of event, but to me, the whole situation just reeked of opportunity.

 Just before Christmas when the situation had normalized, I checked the hotel rates again and was delighted to see that the same resorts I had checked earlier were down to around $150 a night…much more reasonable.
 It’s amazing what a little political strife can do for hotel rates.

-After doing a little more research online about the current political stability and checking for any further travel advisories for the area (there were none), I booked the hotel and a flight from Auckland.
+After thorough research online about the current political stability and checking for any further travel advisories for the area (there were none), I booked the hotel and a flight from Auckland.